Albert Mehrabian biography and books

 Albert Mehrabian (1939, Professor Emeritus) is best known for his ground breaking theories on verbal and non-verbal communication.
-His theories are quoted all over the world and in particular his 7-38-55 communication model.
+The theories of Albert Mehrabian are quoted all over the world and in particular his 7 38 55 rule of Communication.

 Before Albert Mehrabian became interested in psychology, he obtained a BSc. and an MSc. degree in engineering and natural science from the Massachusetts Institute of Technology (MIT).

-Albert Mehrabian has served as editor to major scientific journals including the Journal of Personality and Social Psychology and the Journal of Psychology.
+He has served as editor to major scientific journals including the Journal of Personality and Social Psychology and the Journal of Psychology.
 Furthermore, Mehrabian has written a number of books.
 He has also served as a consultant to many global organizations in which strategic and complex systems of communication were an everyday occurrence.
-Albert Mehrabian is now retired.

-Publications & books by Albert Mehrabian et al.
+Publications and books by Albert Mehrabian et al.